jjmlovesgit/BetterLocalOllamaRag-/README.md

 * (open index.html app) in the browser add http://localhost:3001/index.html
 * (connect) press connect you should see the connection ready
 * The looping Avatar video should play
-* Claer all the check boxes and test that you can chat with your Ollama Model only (No Did Avatar)
+* Clear all the check boxes and test that you can chat with your Ollama Model only (No Did Avatar)
 * Once Ollama and you LLM are chatting then test voice typing to see if your browser is set up correctly

 ## Final Thoughts